2019 One Whole Step for Man

 One Whole Step for Man features one song by Andrea Gaudette, plus a song and a mini-opera written by Andrea in collaboration with young children during one of her songwriting workshops in the Cambridge Public Schools:

-- Re-entry (additional lyrics by Richard S. Gaudette, world premiere) – Spacecraft returning from the moon encounters the Earth's atmosphere at nearly 25,000 miles per hour.
+- Re-entry - Spacecraft returning from the moon encounter the Earth's atmosphere at nearly 25,000 miles per hour.
 Air friction increases the heat shield temperature to about 5000ºF.
 Without a light, strong heat shield that could dissipate heat by several mechanisms, Apollo missions wouldn't have been possible.
+(Additional lyrics by Richard S. Gaudette, world premiere)

 [ performance audio / performance with slide show ]